 What Should I Know About Laser Removal?

-Not all tattoo removal lasers are created equal.
+Not all laser tattoo removal are created equal.
 As previously mentioned, laser tattoo removal is complex due to the many variables.
 Previously, clinicians would employ multiple lasers to treat tattoos.
 Often, they would use more than one laser to treat the same tattoo because of multiple colors, depth and other factors.
 This typically meant more removal sessions, longer sessions, increased discomfort, and side effects such as incomplete removal and “ghosting”.
 Ghosting is when the tattoo is removed, but a white shadow in the shape of the tattoo is left behind as the natural pigment has been removed from the skin.

 Technology advancements such as the PiQo4 mean laser tattoo removal is more effective than ever before.
 However, that is not to say it’s an easy task.
 Even if they are unhappy with their tattoo, some may still choose to forgo laser removal.
 While hindsight is 20/20, a better choice would have been not to have the tattoo done in the first place.